OpenBuildings/purchases/README.md

 ## Instalation

 All the purchase models work out of the box.
-You need to configure the models you want to sell by implement Sellable interface.
+However to use it properly you need to configure the models you want to sell by implementing Sellable interface.
 E.g

 ```php
 class Model_Product extends Jam_Model implements Sellable {